VNestor/personal-blog/content/blog/my-first-post/index.md

 - Create a project.
 - Enable billing. (_Google Cloud provides $300 in free credits but will need a card on file._)
 - Enable the Places API.
-- Go to the Credentials section on the Google Cloud dashboard, on the top of the screen you should see **+Create Credentials** and generate an API key.
+- Go to the Credentials section on the Google Cloud dashboard, at the top of the screen you should see **+Create Credentials** and generate an API key.

 That's it for generating an API key!
 This was a simple overview of the process.
 For a step by step process, click [here](https://developers.google.com/maps/documentation/places/web-service/cloud-setup).